aai-institute/lakefs-spec/CONTRIBUTING.md

 Improvements or additions to the project's documentation are highly appreciated.

-The documentation is based on the [`mkdocs`](https://mkdocs.org) and [`mkdocs-material`](https://squidfunk.github.io/mkdocs-material/) projects, see their homepages for in-depth guides on their features and usage.
+The documentation is based on the [MkDocs](http://mkdocs.org) and [Material for MkDocs (`mkdocs-material`)](https://squidfunk.github.io/mkdocs-material/) projects, see their homepages for in-depth guides on their features and usage.
 We use the [Numpy documentation style](https://numpydoc.readthedocs.io/en/latest/format.html) for Python docstrings.

 To build the documentation locally, you need to first install the optional `docs` dependencies from `requirements-docs.txt`, e.g., with `pip install -r requirements-docs.txt`.
 You can then start a local documentation server with `mkdocs serve`, or build the documentation into its output folder in `public/`.

-In order to maintain documentation for multiple versions of this library, we use the [`mike`](https://github.com/jimporter/mike) tool, which automatically maintains individual documentation builds per version and publishes them to the `gh-pages` branch.
+In order to maintain documentation for multiple versions of this library, we use the [mike](https://github.com/jimporter/mike) tool, which automatically maintains individual documentation builds per version and publishes them to the `gh-pages` branch.

 The GitHub CI pipeline automatically invokes `mike` as part of the release process with the correct version and updates the GitHub pages branch for the project.